SERVICES COMING SOON • This event has recently updated its Call

 1) Feature Length Films:

-i) Must be available for exhibition in one of the following formats: DCP (preferred), HDCam, or Blu-ray.
+i) Must be available for exhibition in DCP format..

-ii) Three additional DVD copies must be immediately sent to the Festival’s offices for press requests.
+ii) Three additional DVD screeners and/or a secure online viewing link must be provided for press requests.

 2) Short Films:

-i) Must be available in ProRes, H.264, or similarly low compression/high quality format/codec to be compiled onto a digital shorts reel.
+i) Must be available as DCP (preferred), ProRes, H.264, or similarly low compression/high quality format/codec

 ii) Files must be sent to the Festival office immediately upon notification of acceptance on a hard-drive, thumb drive, or be made available for download.
 The Festival does not provide an FTP site for file transfer.